-In pursuing their investigation of the Amazon, the Lab team met with various scholars across the globe ranging from the United Kingdom to universities scattered throughout Brazil (which included the University of Sao Paulo and Federal University of Amapa).
-In total the Lab teamed with 10 different thought partners as they worked to create informed and meaningful tools for effecting change.
+In pursuing their investigation of the Amazon, the Lab team met with faculty from the Future of Innovation in Society and the School of International Letters and Cultures as well as various scholars across the globe ranging from the United Kingdom to universities scattered throughout Brazil (which included the University of Sao Paulo and Federal University of Amapa).
+In total the Lab collaborated with 10 different thought partners (see full list below) as they created informed and meaningful tools for explaining the complexities of the Amazon rainforest’s land, inhabitants and the effects of the pandemic in Indigenous communities.
 Through policy papers, magazine pitch articles and story maps Lab teams developed poignant work that parses out some of the many complexities that exist within the realms of the rainforest’s land, indigenous inhabitants and conflicting economies.
-(In the images to the right, interested students join faculty for a research trip to the Heard Museum.)

 Students created layered story maps that take the viewer through the Amazon rainforest utilizing sounds, images, videos, and text.
 These outcomes were enhanced through a partnership with embedded ASU librarians and the Director of Maps, Imagery and Geospatial Hub, Matthew Toro.

 - The True Repercussions: Extractivism from A to AZ by Amanda O’Brien, Ashlee Rosen, Giselle Rodriguez, Sophie O’Brien, Trevor Calderone